What time can we arrive?

 The toilets are blocked, what should I do?

-Please let us know – we are not on mains drainage.
+Please let us know as soon as possible – we are not on mains drainage.
 We have a series of cesspits and weepers.
 If something blocks the system we need to know so we can put it right – this is obviously the best bit about running a campsite.

 We bought lots of cheap camping rubbish from the petrol station as it seemed like a good idea at the time – we don’t want it anymore can we dump it in your bins?